kkbnj/mModal/README.md

   velocity_js: true, //If you introduce jQuery plug-in of `velocity.js`, whether to use `velocity.js` animation。
   css_animation: true, //If the browser is supported `transition` animation of CSS3, whether to use `transition` animation。

-  open_before: function(e) {}, //This is the function that called before the modal window is displayed. `e` parameter has the click event.
+  before_open: function(e) {}, //This is the function that called before the modal window is displayed. `e` parameter has the click event.
-  open_after: function(e) {}, //This is the function that called after the modal window is displayed. `e` parameter has the click event.
+  after_open: function(e) {}, //This is the function that called after the modal window is displayed. `e` parameter has the click event.
-  close_before: function(e) {}, //This is the function that called before the modal window is hidden. `e` parameter has the click event.
+  before_close: function(e) {}, //This is the function that called before the modal window is hidden. `e` parameter has the click event.
-  close_after: function(e) {}, //This is the function that called after the modal window is hidden. `e` parameter has the click event.
+  after_close: function(e) {}, //This is the function that called after the modal window is hidden. `e` parameter has the click event.

   open_classname: 'mModal-open', //The class name of the elements that will be clicked for display the modal window.
   close_classname: 'mModal-close', //The class name of the elements that will be clicked for hidden the modal window.